alichtman/stronghold/README.md

 + Ensure you have up-to-date backups.
 This script modifies system settings and there is a possibility that it damages your system.

+**Installation Options**
+---

+1. Install with pip: `$ pip install fortify`

+2. Homebrew installation coming soon!

+3. Download this repo as a zip and run with `Python 3`.

 **Configuration Options**
 ---